tier4/autoware-documentation/docs/design/autoware-interfaces/ad-api/use-cases/drive-designated-position.md

 ## Scenario

 1. Check if the route can be set.
-   - route/state == UNSET
+   - /api/v0/route/state
 1. Set the route.
    - /api/v0/route/set
-1. Check if the route has been set.
+1. Check if the route can be set.
-   - route/state=set
+   - /api/v0/route/state
 1. Check if the vehicle can depart
-   - driving/state=ready
+   - /api/v0/driving/state
 1. Depart the vehicle
-   - driving/engage
+   - /api/v0/driving/engage
 1. Check if the vehicle has departed
-   - driving/state=driving
+   - /api/v0/driving/state
 1. Check if the vehicle has arrived at the destination
+   - /api/v0/route/state
+1. Clear the route.
-   - route/state=arrived
+   - /api/v0/route/clear